dhurlburtusa/shortcuts/ansible/ansible-notes.md

 for a complete list.

+## Initial Setup

+Edit (or create) `/etc/ansible/hosts` and put one or more remote systems in it.
+Your public SSH key should be located in `authorized_keys` on those systems.
+This file is known as the inventory file.

+The inventory file will need to be updated as managed nodes are added, changed, or removed.

 ## Inventory

 A list of nodes using IP addresses or hostnames.
 May be static or dynamic.